kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 ```
 {% endcode %}

-* **Resolution:** Please verify that the prefix `s3://` was used when setting the `athenaBucketName` helm value or when configuring the bucket name in the Kubecost UI.
+* **Resolution:** Please verify that the prefix `s3://` was used when setting the `athenaBucketName` Helm value or when configuring the bucket name in the Kubecost UI.

 #### Query not supported